Langwarrin: Shopping

+Langwarranites may also use Karingal Hub Shopping Centre simply due to its proximity to the suburb even if it is not a part of Langwarrin itself as well as its expansiveness in comparison to the other malls in the region overall.

 There are also a number of small shopping strips, including Long Street, and at the corner of North Road and Warrandyte Road.

-Fires
+Incidents

-Langwarrin has had many fires, the most recent on 21 January 2009 where a fire broke out just near Pindara Boulevard.
-The fire burnt 14 ha.
+Langwarrin has had many fires, in January 2018, northern parts of Langwarrin were impacted by the Carrum Downs Bushfire.

+On 21 January 2009 a fire broke out just near Pindara Boulevard, the fire burnt 14 ha.
 There was also a large fire in the Langwarrin Flora and Fauna Reserve in December 1999.